bookshelfdave/erln8/README.md

 ## Status

 The current version of erln8 is stable, and has been serving me (us?) well for the past year+.
 However, I'm in the process of rewriting it from scratch to make maintainability easier in the future.
-I hope to have something usable by Dec 2014.
+I hope to have something usable by soonish.
+Ping me if you'd like to help.

 ## What is it?